Marino Mikaele-Tu'u: Senior career

 Two months later, the Highlanders announced they had signed Mikaele-Tu'u for 2019 and 2020.
 He didn't get much game time in 2019 - he played only two games - but had a break-out season in 2020.
 He cemented himself in the Highlanders' starting line-up and was one of the form New Zealand loose-forwards in Super Rugby, that year.

 Mikaele-Tu'u was again named in the Highlanders' squad for the 2021 Super Rugby season.

+On 1 June 2023, the Highlanders announced on their social media that Mikaele-Tu'u would leave the franchise at the end of the 2023 Super Rugby Pacific season to play in Japan for Mitsubishi Sagamihara DynaBoars.
+That same day, the Japan Rugby League One club confirmed the signing.
+Mikaele-Tu'u played 47 Super Rugby games and scored six tries during his six seasons at the Highlanders.